Brendan Clarke-Smith

+Brendan Clarke-Smith (born 17 August 1980) is a British former politician and teacher.
+A member of the Conservative Party, he served as the Member of Parliament (MP) for Bassetlaw from 2019 to 2024.

-Brendan Clarke-Smith (born 17 August 1980) is a British Conservative Party politician and former teacher serving as Parliamentary Secretary for the Cabinet Office between September and October 2022.
-He served as Parliamentary Under-Secretary of State for Children and Families from July to September 2022.
-He was elected as the Member of Parliament (MP) for Bassetlaw in the 2019 general election.
+Clarke-Smith served under Rishi Sunak as a deputy chairman of the Conservative Party from November 2023 to January 2024, under Liz Truss as Parliamentary Secretary for the Cabinet Office from September and October 2022, and under Boris Johnson as Parliamentary Private Secretary to the Minister without Portfolio and Minister of State from February 2022 to July 2022, and as Parliamentary Under-Secretary of State for Children and Families from July to September 2022.

 Early life and career

-Clarke-Smith was born in Clifton, Nottingham in 1980.
-He grew up on a council estate in Nottingham and was the first member of his family to go to university, studying politics at Nottingham Trent University and later gaining a PGCE in religious education.
-He became a teacher at an International School in Romania.
+Clarke-Smith was born in Clifton, Nottingham, in 1980.
+He grew up on Clifton Grove, next to the Clifton council estate in Nottingham.
+He went to secondary school in East Leake, and was the first member of his family to go to university, studying politics at Nottingham Trent University and later gaining a PGCE in religious education.
+Clarke-Smith earned his MSc in European Studies at the University of Gothenburg in Sweden.
+He became a teacher at an international school in Romania.

-Political career
+Early political career

 Clarke-Smith first stood as a Conservative Party candidate in 2003 when he was elected as a councillor for the Clifton North ward of Nottingham City Council.
 He was re-elected to this position in 2007 and subsequently contested the neighbouring Clifton South Ward in 2011 but failed to be elected by a margin of 676 votes.
-He stood as one of the Conservative Party candidates for the EU elections in 2014 and 2019 in the East Midlands region but was not elected.
-Clarke-Smith campaigned to leave the EU in the 2016 EU referendum and was a member of the Vote Leave campaign, which secured a 67.8% leave vote.
+He stood as one of the Conservative Party candidates for the European Parliament elections in 2014 and 2019 in the East Midlands region but was not elected.
+Clarke-Smith campaigned to leave the EU in the 2016 EU referendum and was a member of the Vote Leave campaign.
 In May 2019, Clarke-Smith overturned a Labour majority in Boughton and Walesby to be elected as a councillor on Newark & Sherwood District Council.